When the Curious Abandon Honesty: Federated Learning Is Not Private: Discussion and Future Directions

 FL was originally designed as an alternative to centralized ML in which no large datasets would have to be moved from \users to a \cp in order to train an ML model on the joint data.
 The approach does not only reduce communication costs but also spares the \cp from having to build up the infrastructure by outsourcing training and data storage costs to the \users.
-Indeed, FL is more communication cost effective, and guarantees a form of confidentiality, since the data itself is not shared directly.
+Indeed, FL is more communication cost effective since the data itself is not shared directly.

-Our work, however, shows that the gradients shared by the \users leak information that can be used to extract their individual training data points.
-In particular when dealing with a dishonest \cp, the leakage of individual data points can be drastically increased, such that large parts of the \users' data can be perfectly extracted.
-Even worse, we highlight that most current defenses are not designed to deal with such active \attackers, and hence yield little to no protection.